 Pro Tip: It’s wise to do the painting before applying the topcoat layer.

-Also, ensure your nails are matt and buffed when doing the painting job.
+Also, ensure your nails are matt and buffed when painting.

 With at least one or two layers of regular polish on your dip powder nails, do whatever designs that will give you goosebumps.

 Step 8: Topcoat